MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/cognition-memory.md

 :::image type="content" source="images/cognition-memory-barrier.jpg" alt-text="A person throws up their hand in frustration as they look at the sign-in screen on his laptop, which shows a warning symbol.":::

-BARRIER — When access to a device requires memorized information, such as a typed password, a person may be excluded from using their device.
+BARRIER—When access to a device requires memorized information, such as a typed password, a person may be excluded from using their device.

 :::image type="content" source="images/cognition-memory-facilitator.jpg" alt-text="The man holds his laptop in front of his face as it scans his facial characteristics to sign him into his account.":::

-FACILITATOR — Alternative sign-in options, such as facial recognition, eliminate the need to memorize information and allow people to easily sign in to their devices.
+FACILITATOR—Alternative sign-in options, such as facial recognition, eliminate the need to memorize information and allow people to easily sign in to their devices.

 &nbsp;

 [comment]: # (Footer statement)
 ___
 The purpose of this reference is to provide concepts people can use to document and discuss aspects of function.
-Design should happen with people with disabilities, this reference is meant to support that activity, not replace it.
+Design should happen with people with disabilities.
+This reference is meant to support that activity, not replace it.